lunchboxer/spelling-master/src/lib/level1-glossary.md

 : Did something in the past.
 "Yesterday I had such fun!"

 has
-: Now has something.
+: Now owns something.
 "My friend has a new lunchbox."

 hat
 : Head covering worn outdoors.
 "Her hat kept the sun out of her eyes."